elcicd/el-CICD-docs/tutorial.md

 ![Figure 13: dev-project-onboarding Pipeline](images/tutorial/prod-onboarding-pipeline-screen.png)

-**Figure 13**
+**Figure**
 _prod-project-onboarding Pipeline_

 Click `Build with Parameters` on the left, enter `test-cicd` as the PROJECT_ID and `devops` for the RBAC_GROUP, and then click the `Build` button.
 This will begin the `prod-project-onboarding` Pipeline.

 ![Figure 14: Entering the test-cicd PROJECT_ID for the Onboarding Pipeline](images/tutorial/entering-prod-onboarding-pipeline-parameters.png)

-**Figure 14**
+**Figure**
 _Entering `test-cicd` for the PROJECT_ID when kicking off the Onboarding Pipeline_

 It is strongly suggested that you follow the logs of the build to see what is happening.
-You can do this by clicking the build number when it appears, and then clicking `Console Output` on the left hand side fo the screen to follow the build logs in real time.
+You can do this by clicking the build number when it appears, and then clicking `Console Output` on the left-hand menu to follow the build logs in real time.

 In summary, the pipeline will do the following: